-- "aid to navigation" has the meaning given under the Transport Operations (Marine Safety) Act 1994. - "assistant fisher" means a person who holds an assistant fisher licence. - "back net" means a net, or part of a net, supported by not more than 12 stakes, used as an artificial shore during ring or seine net fishing. - "beam trawl net" means a trawl net with its mouth attached to a beam or pole to keep it open. - "boundary sign" means an F^B or SF^B sign. - "buyer" means a person who holds a buyer licence. - "collapsible trap" means a trap made of rigid material, with 1 or more collapsible sides. - "commercial fisher" means a person who holds a commercial fisher licence. - "commercial fishery" means a fishery described as a commercial fishery in schedules 11 to 15 or a management plan. - "commercial fishing apparatus" means fishing apparatus other than recreational fishing apparatus. - "commercial fishing boat" means a primary or tender commercial fishing boat. - "commercial fishing tour" means a tour or fishing trip, conducted in trade or commerce, for taking fish other than for a trade or commerce and carrying passengers for gain.
+- (a) for spanner crabs-1 July to 30 June; or - (b) otherwise-1 January to 31 December. - "assistant fisher" means a person who holds an assistant fisher licence. - "back net" means a net, or part of a net, supported by not more than 12 stakes, used as an artificial shore during ring or seine net fishing. - "beam trawl net" means a trawl net with its mouth attached to a beam or pole to keep it open. - "boundary sign" means an F^B or SF^B sign. - "buyer" means a person who holds a buyer licence. - "collapsible trap" means a trap made of rigid material, with 1 or more collapsible sides. - "commercial fisher" means a person who holds a commercial fisher licence. - "commercial fishery" means a fishery described as a commercial fishery in schedules 11 to 15 or a management plan. - "commercial fishing apparatus" means fishing apparatus other than recreational fishing apparatus. - "commercial fishing boat" means a primary or tender commercial fishing boat.

+- "commercial fishing competition" means a competition for taking fish held in trade or commerce. - "commercial fishing tour" means a tour or fishing trip, conducted in trade or commerce, for taking fish other than for a trade or commerce and carrying passengers for gain.